History of Thanksgiving: Origin, Traditions, & Controversy

 Protestors gather for the National Day of Mourning on Cole’s Hill, an annual event that takes place every year on the same day as Thanksgiving.

-Thanksgiving is not without its detractors, particularly those of Native American ancestry, who have argued that Thanksgiving has essentially covered up the violence and oppression between European settlers and Native Americans that led to many thousands of deaths.
+Thanksgiving is not without its detractors, Native Americans, in particular, have argued that Thanksgiving has essentially covered up the violence and oppression between European settlers and Native Americans that led to many thousands of deaths.
 Since 1970, US protestors have gathered on Cole’s Hill overlooking Plymouth Rock on the same day as Thanksgiving, to commemorate a National Day of Mourning in tribute to the lives of their ancestors.

 Author Image